 Kabobs are done when the chicken is firm (but not hard) to the touch and all sides have some grill marks.
 For me this was a total cooking time of 20 minutes, but grills can vary in hotness so watch them carefully towards the end of the cooking time.

-Chicken Kabobs with Garlic and Basil
+Grilled Chicken and Veggie Kabobs with Garlic and Basil

 (Makes 3-4 servings, depending on what you serve with the kabobs; recipe created by Kalyn.)